charlieduzstuf/Scratch2Godot/README.md

 **In Development / Planned:**

 - Full support for event handling *(except for* `when [loudness] > ()`*), currently under development and not yet stable.*
-- Complete support for additional block categories (e.g. sensing, variables)
+- Support for additional block categories (sensing, variables — more blocks will be added iteratively)
-- Improved error handling, debugging output, and overall conversion stability
+- Improved error handling, structured logging, and more robust conversion flows
+- Improved clone behavior: clones copy group membership and runtime children (best-effort), get unique names and clone metadata (`__is_clone`, `__clone_id`), and property-copying is attempted for simple properties.
+Added basic support for common list blocks (add/delete/insert/item/length/contains/replace) and CI tests.

 ### **1. System Requirements**